chisophugis/lbd/source/otherinst.rst

 	MCELFStreamer inherit tree

-In :ref:`otherinst_f1`, we register the object of class Cpu0AsmInfo for target TheCpu0Target and TheCpu0elTarget.
+In :ref:`otherinst_f1`, registering the object of class Cpu0AsmInfo for target TheCpu0Target and TheCpu0elTarget.
 TheCpu0Target is for big endian and TheCpu0elTarget is for little endian.
 Cpu0AsmInfo is derived from MCAsmInfo which is llvm built-in class.
 Most code is implemented in it's parent, back end reuse those code by inherit.

-In :ref:`otherinst_f2`, we instance MCCodeGenInfo, and initialize it by pass Roloc::PIC because we use command “llc -relocation-model=pic” to tell llc compile using position-independent code mode.
+In :ref:`otherinst_f2`, instancing MCCodeGenInfo, and initialize it by pass Roloc::PIC because we use command “llc -relocation-model=pic” to tell llc compile using position-independent code mode.
 Recall the addressing mode in system program book has two mode, one is PIC mode, the other is absolute addressing mode.
-MC stand for Machine Code.
+MC stands for Machine Code.

-In :ref:`otherinst_f3`, we instance MCInstrInfo object X, and initialize it by InitCpu0MCInstrInfo(X).
+In :ref:`otherinst_f3`, instancing MCInstrInfo object X, and initialize it by InitCpu0MCInstrInfo(X).
 Since InitCpu0MCInstrInfo(X) is defined in Cpu0GenInstrInfo.inc, it will add the information fromCpu0InstrInfo.td we specified.